-Full Text: Pommie Mbangwa, Darren Sammy’s heartfelt commentary on racism and taking a knee
+Full text: Pommie Mbangwa, Daren Sammy’s heartfelt commentary on racism and taking a knee

 However, De Kock who had refused to take a knee in South Africa’s Test series in the West Indies earlier this year, opted out of the match after the directive.

+At the start of the match the official reason for de Kock’s withdrawal was not yet known.

-During commentary, Mbangwa didn’t hold back and made his thoughts about the situation clear and was also joined by co-commentator and former West Indian all-rounder Darren Sammy who too voiced his opinion on the matter.
+During commentary, Mbangwa didn’t hold back and made his thoughts about the situation clear and was also joined by co-commentator and former West Indies captain Daren Sammy who too voiced his opinion on the matter.

-In a press release issued a little later by Cricket South Africa, it was revealed that de Kock refused to “take the knee” ahead of the match against the West Indies.
+In a press release issued a little later by Cricket South Africa, it was revealed that de Kock withdrew over taking the knee ahead of the match against the West Indies.
 The Board will await a further report from team management before deciding on the next steps.

-Here is the full text of the commentary piece:
+Here is the full text of the commentary piece concerning the anti-racism narrative:

+(As players were taking a knee and then as the first over went on)

+Daren Sammy: My mother used to always say that you got to stand for something or you will fall for anything.
+It is good to see the players united in something that has an effect on so many people across the world.
+That will be a conversation in this World Cup.

 Pommie Mbangwa: I dare say Darren that cricket will take a back seat and it’s a big statement for me to make in a cricket World Cup where absolutely everybody would like to play in.
 I would say as the team concerned is South Africa who have a history of exclusion and racism.
-And for this as an initiative to still be here is huge.
+And for this as an issue to still be here is, huge.

 This South African statement reads that there are concerns raised over the different postures taken by team members in support of the BLM initiative created an unintended perception of disparity or lack of support for the initiative which essentially says lack of support for people of colour within the side, the South Africa side, within the country South Africa, in the world as a whole.

-Note: Update: CSA has noted the personal decision by South African wicketkeeper Quinton de Kock not to take the knee